strblr/waymark/README.md

 ---

-## Path parameters
+## Path params

-Dynamic segments in route patterns become typed path parameters.
+Dynamic segments in route patterns become typed path params.
 Define them with a colon prefix.
 They can also be made optional.

 ```tsx
 const post = route("/posts/:id").component(PostPage);